SirGavith/g/documentation/language/spec.md

 - If another file is imported, the two files will simply be combined
 - The order of functions and classes does not matter

-## Files
-- Files compile as functions
-- To run, the function is called
-- Therefore, everything can exist within the function

 ## Variables
 ```